Flank/flank-dashboard/metrics/web/docs/features/in_progress_builds/01_in_progress_builds_introduction.md

 ##### Appearance Changes Notes

-The in-progress builds introduction definitely affects a lot of `dashboard` module components.
+The in-progress builds introduction affects a lot of `dashboard` module components.
 However, some of them don't require changes even if such elements evidently should be changed.
 The reason is that in some cases the `in-progress` status of the build is interpreted in the same way as the `unknown` status.
-Actually, this makes sense as `in-progress` status is temporary and is to be changed when build is finished.
+This makes sense as the `in-progress` status is temporary and is to be changed when a build is finished.

 According to the above, some widgets should have the same appearance as for `unknown` status when working with in-progress builds.
 And some strategies should act the same as with `unknown` status.

 Consider the class diagram from the [Widgets](#widgets) section.
-You may notice that the `GraphIndicator` has three implementers for each of three possible attention levels: positive, negative and neutral.
+You may notice that the `GraphIndicator` has three implementers for each of three possible attention levels: positive, negative, and neutral.
 The neutral level represents the graph indicator for bars with neutral visual feedback - just as the `unknown` build results.
-The same appearance has graph indicator for in-progress builds.
+The same appearance has the graph indicator for in-progress builds.
 Therefore, no new graph indicator appearance should be implemented.

 You can notice the same behavior in the `ProjectBuildStatusStyle` strategy.
 The style of the project build status metric is the same for both `unknown` and `in-progress` builds though the displayed image changes.